KhalisFoundation/banidb-api/README.md

 # BaniDB API
-Active work ongoing under dev branch
+Active work ongoing under the dev branch

 # Vision Statement
 BaniDB's vision is to create a single, universally accessible Gurbani Database for websites and applications.
 BaniDB is and will continue to be the most accurate and complete Gurbani database ever created.